Graduate Admissions

 3. Where can I find more information on the graduate application fee waiver?

-4. If I do not meet the criteria for a fee waiver, can I submit an exception to the department?
+4. If I do not meet the criteria for a fee deferral or waiver, can I submit an exception to the department?

 Unfortunately, the university does not accept exceptions to the criteria for fee waivers.
 These are set at the university level, and individual graduate programs/departments cannot waive this for you.